stardot/beebem-windows/README.txt

 selection of ROM software available for the BBC Micro.
 There are application ROMs such as word processors and drawing packages, there are programing language ROMs such as FORTH and BCPL, and a whole range of other software.
-The BBC Micro's operating system, BASIC language and disc filing system are all supplied on ROM.
+The BBC Micro operating system, BASIC language and disc filing system are all supplied on ROM.

-The BBC Micro and Master 128 (and BeebEm) support up to 16 ROM slots (plus one for the operating system).
+The BBC Micro and Master 128 (and BeebEm) support up to 16 ROM slots plus one for the operating system.
 The BBC Micro ROMs are kept in subdirectories of the 'BeebFile' directory.
 The is one subdirectory for each of the four models emulated.

 The ROMs that BeebEm loads are configured in the 'Roms.cfg' file.
-You can edit this file using Notepad to add a ROM.
-Change one of the 'EMPTY' lines to the name of the ROM file you have put one of the BeebFile directories.
-The first 17 lines in Roms.cfg are for the BBC Micro Model B emulation, the second 17 are for the IntegraB emulation, the third for the B Plus emulation and the last 17 for the Master 128 emulation.
+You can edit the ROM configuration within BeebEm using the "Edit ROM Configuration" option on the Hardware menu.
+Note that you usually have to press the Break key (F12) before a new ROM configuration is recognised.
+Changes to the ROM configuration can be saved to the Roms.cfg file or another file.

 To run a ROM you will need to type a command into BeebEm.
 The exact command will depend on the ROM itself and you may need to refer to any documentation